hero3616/BinanceFundsPrinter/README.md

 # BinanceFundsPrinter
 Command line utility to print your Binance funds with USD conversion.
+Add your Binance API key and secret to app.config.

 ![alt text](Img/sshot.png "")